-Gadolinium Retention

-GBCAs administered to pregnant non-human primates (0.1 mmol/kg on gestational days 85 and 135) result in measurable gadolinium concentration in the offspring in bone, brain, skin, liver, kidney, and spleen for at least 7 months.
-GBCAs administered to pregnant mice (2 mmol/kg daily on gestational days 16 through 19) result in measurable gadolinium concentration in the offspring in bone, brain, skin, liver, blood, muscle, and spleen at one month postnatal age.
+Gadolinium Retention GBCAs administered to pregnant non-human primates (0.1 mmol/kg on gestational days 85 and 135) result in measurable gadolinium concentration in the offspring in bone, brain, skin, liver, kidney, and spleen for at least 7 months.
+GBCAs administered to pregnant mice (2 mmol/kg daily on gestational days 16 through 19) result in measurable gadolinium concentrations in the pups in bone, brain, kidney, liver, blood, muscle, and spleen at one month postnatal age.

-Consideration Toxicology

-Consideration Toxico

-Embryolethality was observed when gadobutrol was administered intravenously to monkeys during organogenesis at doses 8 times the recommended single human dose (based on body surface area); gadobutrol was not maternally toxic or teratogenic at this dose.
-Embryolethality and retardation of embryonal development also occurred in pregnant rats receiving maternally toxic doses of gadobutrol (≥ 7.5 mmol/kg body weight; equivalent 10 2 times the human dose based on body surface area) and in pregnant rabbits (≥ 2.5 mmol/kg body weight; equivalent to 8 times the recommended human dose based on body surface area).
-In rabbits, this finding occurred without evidence of pronounced maternal toxicity and with minimal placental transfer (0.01% of the administered dose detected in the fetuses).
-Because pregnant animals received repeated daily doses of gadobutrol injection, their overall exposure was significantly higher than that achieved with the standard single dose
+Reproductive Toxicology Embryolethality was observed when gadobutrol was administered intravenously to monkeys during organogenesis at doses 8 times the recommended single human dose (based on body surface area); gadobutrol was not maternally toxic or teratogenic at this dose.
+Embryolethality and retardation of embryonal transfer and account of the property of the purpose. infinition to be (based on body) and the area), good of the administration of the admin

+Because pregnant animals received repeated daily doses of gadobutrol, their overall exposure was significantly higher than that achieved with the standard Lactation

-Hask summary There are no data on the presence of gadobutrol in human milk, the effects on the breastfed infant, or the effects on milk production.
+There are no data on the presence of gadobutrol in human milk, the effects on the breastfed infant, or the effects on milk production.
 However, published lactation data on other GBCAs indicate that 0.01% to 0.04% of the maternal gadolinium dose is present in breast milk and there is limited GBCA gastrointestinal absorption in the breast-fed infant.
 Gadobutrol is present in rat milk (see Data).
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for gadobutrol injection and any potential adverse effects on the breastfed infant from gadobutrol injection or from the underlying maternal condition.

-ats receiving 0.5 mmol/kg of intravenous [155]dg]-gadobutrol, 0.01% of the total administered radioactivity was transferred to the pup via maternal milk within 3 hours after n, and the gastrointestinal absorption is poor (approximately 5% of the dose orally administered was excreted in the urine). administration, and the gastrointestinal austripuor is poor (approximately one or all acceptance).
+The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for gadobutrol and any potential adverse effects on the breastfed infant from gadobutrol or from the underlying maternal rated in lactating rats receiving 0.5 mmol/kg of intravenous [155Gd]-gadobutrol, 0.01% of the total administered radioactivity was transferred to the pup via maternal nilk within 3 hours after administration, and the gastrointestinal absorption is poor (approximately 5% of the dose orally administered was excreted in the Pediatric Use

-Pediatric Use